Wizard254-ux/PLP_GIT-GITHUB-ASSIGNMENT-1/README.md

 5. **Practice empathetic code reviews**: Focus on the code, not the person.
 Ask questions rather than making demands.
 Remember that everyone is learning.

-When I joined my current team, I struggled with creating focused PRs—I wanted to fix everything I saw while working on a feature.
+When I joined my current team, I struggled with creating focused PRs I wanted to fix everything I saw while working on a feature.
 My tech lead helped me understand that smaller, more focused changes are easier to review, less likely to introduce bugs, and get merged faster.
 This simple shift in approach dramatically improved our team's velocity and reduced integration headaches.